-In the academic year 2020/21, the College the curriculum provision ranged from pre-entry to level 7 (BA Hons).
+In the academic year 2022/23, the College the curriculum provision ranged from pre-entry to level 7 (BA).

 - Health, Public Services and Care

 - Agriculture, Horticulture and Animal Care

 - Science & Mathematics

 - Engineering & Advanced Manufacturing Technologies

 - Construction, Planning & Built Environment

 - Information & Communications Technology

-- Retail & Commercial Enterprise

 - Leisure, Travel & Tourism

 - Arts, Media & Publishing

 - History, Philosophy and Theology

 - Social Sciences

 - Languages, Literature & Culture

 - Education & Training

 - Preparation for Life & Work

 - Business, Administration & Law

 - Apprenticeships were delivered across intermediate and advanced frameworks with a wide range of employers

 from SMEs and other larger providers.
 Primarily apprenticeships were in the areas of Construction Services

-and Engineering Industries, Food, Hospitality and Catering, Dental Nursing and Childcare, Accounting and Hair
+and Engineering Industries, Food, Hospitality and Catering, Dental Nursing and Childcare and hair

-& Beauty.

 - The College has continued to take the lead as the main provider of post-16 High Needs Special Educational provision across the Borough and played a significant role in 14-16 education and training in partnership with a range of Schools.

-- The modest HE provision focusses primarily on and teacher education programmes and HNC/D pathways and includes the delivery for Siemens, Amazon and their pipeline of national employers. - The College policy for English and Maths in 2021/22 has led to growth in numbers for GCSE and a reduction in Functional skills candidates.
+- The modest HE provision focusses primarily on and teacher education programmes and HNC/D pathways and includes the delivery for Siemens, Amazon and their pipeline of national employers.